** Latest update: 21 January 2020 **

 Our absolute priority is volunteer and staff safety at this stage.
 Please do not approach active fire grounds without contacting appropriate emergency response organisations.

-If your organisation is involved in recovery efforts and needs support for that work, you can get in touch to request support here.
+If your organisation is involved in recovery efforts and needs support for that work, you can find out more about how to do so on our Bushfire Recovery page.

 We’re currently working on a range of initiatives to support recovery efforts.
 We have established a Bushfire Recovery fund to assist these efforts initially.
 Please support however you are able.